Olowo25/Olowo25/README.md

-<h1>Hi, I'm Pelumi! <br/><a href="https://github.com/joshmadakor1">Junior Java and Python Programmer</a>, and <a href="https://www.linkedin.com/in/joshmadakor/">Web Developer</a>A young creative and technical Software and Website Developer with three years experience of writing, reviewing and fixing codes.</h1>
+<h1>Hi, I'm Pelumi! <br/><a href="https://github.com/joshmadakor1">I'm a Junior Java and Python Programmer</a>, and <a href="https://www.linkedin.com/in/joshmadakor/">Web Developer</a> ,young creative and technical Software and Website Developer with three years experience of writing, reviewing and fixing codes.
+Getting better and aspiring to be an expert in the Information Technology world</h1>

 <h2>👨‍💻 Software Development Projects:</h2>